The Cult of Osiris & The Holy City of Abydos

 The most sacred city in all of Egypt, located on the West Bank of the Nile near modern Sohag.
 It was the main cult center of Osiris, the god of the dead, Abydos (known as Ibdju in ancient times) was the place to be buried in ancient Egypt.
 The tomb of king Djer, the third pharaoh of the 1st dynasty (c 3000 BC) was identified by later Egyptians as the tomb of Osiris himself.
 In the New Kingdom, Seti I built one of the most beautiful temples in Egypt, which remains one of the country's highlights.

-Abydos was used as a necropolis from pre-dynastic to Christian times (c 4000 BC-AD 600), more than 4500 years of constant use.
+Abydos was used as a necropolis from pre-dynastic to Christian times (c 4000 BC-AD 600), with more than 4500 years of constant use.
 Much of the site remains unexcavated.

 According to the mythology, Osiris’s body was cut into pieces and spread over Egypt, and legend had it that Osiris’s head (some sources claim it was his phallus) was buried at Abydos.